letees/Letees/Raspberry Pi/piCAST/README.md

 ===
 <h3>Turn a $35 Raspberry Pi in to a Chromecast like Device, for FREE.</h3>
 <hr>
+This is copied by the repo lanceseidman.
+Remember, this repository is only to understand and learn how to use Github, Raspberry Pi and repos.
+THANK YOU!

 PiCAST turns your $35 Raspberry Pi in to a Chromecast like Device.